What is Moxibustion And The Healing Powers of Moxa?

 Moxibustion therapy is also a good choice for those whose jobs are known to aggravate their physical ailments.
 The warmth of moxa can be essential in bringing great relief to those afflicted with physical ailments.

-This pleasant heating sensation penetrates the skin, which increases blood flow, and can allow oxygen to flow more readily to the tissues, muscles, and tendons that are particularly affected.
+This pleasant heating sensation penetrates the skin, which increases blood flow and allows oxygen to flow more readily to the tissues, muscles, and tendons that are particularly affected.

 Types Of Moxibustion

 Moxibustion can be performed either directly or indirectly.
-Below we will share with you the different types of moxibustion and what the experience you may have with them.
+Below, we will share the different types of moxibustion and what experience you may have with them.

 With a direct, non-scarring method, moxa is extinguished or removed, and it will not continue to burn the skin.
 Both methods, however, result in a healing sensation reaching through the skin, although some traditional advocates of this therapy believe that the scarring method is more effective.